PushkarRKulkarni2003/ttsky_combo/docs/info.md

 512 kb in size, and the combined size of all images must be less than 1 MB.
 -->
 ## Credits
 We gratefully acknowledge the CoE in Integrated Circuits and Systems (ICAS) and Department of ECE.
-Our special thanks to Dr. K S Geetha (Vice Principal), Dr. K N Subramanya (Principal), and Dr. Ravish Aradhya (HoD-ECE) for their constant support and encouragement to do TAPEOUT in SKY25A .
+Our special thanks to Dr. K S Geetha (Vice Principal), Dr. K N Subramanya (Principal), and Dr. H V Ravish Aradhya (HoD-ECE) for their constant support and encouragement to do TAPEOUT in SKY25A .

 ## How it works